Blog - Commercial

 TGC Connect | End of Financial Year Sydney Commercial Market Update

 We’re two weeks into the new financial year.
-So, it’s a great time to take stock and look back at how the Sydney office market has performed over the last 12 months, as well as what we might expect in the year ahead.
+So, it’s a great time to look at how the Sydney commercial office market has performed over the past year as well as commercial property market trends.

 The market has slowed down over the past year, but it’s still providing very solid rental returns.
 Average gross rental rates for Sydney CBD Premium and A-Grade spaces have increased by around 6-7%, now sitting at about $1,275 per square metre.
 That’s lower than the double-digit increases of the previous two years.